 To the cooked pasta, I added salt (celtic sea salt) and my home ground pepper, a drizzle of the good olive oil, some chopped parsley from the garden and chunks of the aforementioned Provolone Cheese.
 The cheese just oozed over the pasta.
 Nothing more was needed.

 Actually I made the pasta this time by hand (the pasta machine being banished to the dungeon since I stopped making egg pasta) but it would be great in a pasta machine too.
 I think the trick is to give the dough a longer resting time before rolling than you might if using flour and eggs.
+It needs patience and some love and attention.
+It does need more kneading than the egg based pasta dough.

-Semolina “No Eggs, Mum” Pasta
+Semolina “No Eggs” Pasta

-Mix the semolina and flour, and gradually add water and oil, a spoonfull at a time, until a nice pliable and slightly wet dough is formed.
+Mix the semolina and flour, and gradually add water and oil, a spoonful at a time, until a nice pliable and slightly wet dough is formed.
 The amount of water will vary depending on the flour, semolina and humidity.
 Leave the dough slightly wet as the semolina will absorb a little more water than ordinary flour will.

 Let the dough rest, covered with plastic wrap, for 0.5 hour or more.
 I left it for 5 hours before rolling.